UFAL-DSG/alex/README.rst

 Documentation
 -------------
 The documentation for this project is generated using Sphinx and its ``autodoc`` extension.
 Please document all your code as much as possible using the conventions which can be parsed by Sphinx.

 Also provide README style documentation describing the complete packages, applications, or preparation of data and models.
-The documentation can be and should be placed near the code and/or application to which it is the most relevant.
+The documentation should be placed near the code and/or application to which it is the most relevant.
 For formatting the text, use reStructured (reSt) *wiki like* syntax.
 The advantage of reSt is that it is fairly readable in source format and it can be nicely rendered into HTML or PDF using Sphinx.
 Documents with the ``rst`` extension are automatically detected, included into the documentation, and an index page for these documents is created.

 Each document should start with a every descriptive title, e.g.: